Nonprofit Storytelling: 4 Ways to Deepen Engagement

 1. Dig Into Your Organization’s Backstory

 A key step in successful nonprofit storytelling is to discuss your history.
 The first story that should connect with your audience is your organization’s origin story.
 How and why was your organization created?
 And, how are you amplifying your mission today?
 These intentional tellings of your story can garner a community of loyal followers.
-If they believe in your mission and how you’re attempting to create change, donors and prospects will commit themselves to spread your story.
+So, if they believe in your mission and how you’re attempting to create change, donors and prospects will commit themselves to spread your story.

 2. Focus on Deep Content in Nonprofit Storytelling, Not Just Personalized Messaging